dereuromark/cakephp-shim/docs/Routing.md

 See the explanations inside this file on how to use.

+### Limitations
+There is some limitations on this approach:
+1) If you have any conditional check it will not work.
+The resultant is the routes with the conditional matching for the time where the cache was written.
+2) If you generate routes dynamically (ie, from database) it also cause problems.
+The routes are going to be generated at the time you create the cache, but if you add new routes on database it will not be available.
+3) If you have dynamic load for plugins, plugins update, etc it can be a problem as well because the cache is based on the sha1 of the routes.php on the app.
+4) There is something else when running thru console, but I can't recall what is.

+You might be able to still leverage it by using different cache keys or otherwise slightly modifying the script, though.

 ### Real life examples
 Performance analysis on some real life projects to come soon as benchmark..